Emanuele-Fortunati/live-portfolio-angular-1x/README.md

 # live-portfolio-angular-1x
-This is my portfolio, you can see it live here: http://themissingtile.com
+This is my portfolio, it will be live soon.